ombhinav/portfolio_v2/README.md

 or
 `start index.html`  # on Windows

-3. To make changes, edit the HTML, CSS, or JavaScript files as needed
+3. To make changes, edit the HTML, CSS

 4. Refresh your browser to see the changes